 A continual focus on tech and changing market needs has also kept Nike hyper relevant and engaging with customers.
-It has created a design-to-delivery organization that consolidates Categories, Design, Product & Merchandising to anticipate the evolving needs of customers.
-Its bolstered Nike+ digital platform also improves the brand’s ability to gather and analyze customer data.
+It has created a design-to-delivery organisation that consolidates Categories, Design, Product & Merchandising to anticipate the evolving needs of customers.
+Its bolstered Nike+ digital platform also improves the brand’s ability to gather and analyse customer data.

 Lastly, Nike is focused on being an inclusive, responsible business.
 Nike Grind—a palette of premium recycled materials—is used in 71% of Nike footwear and apparel products, in everything from yarns and trims to soccer kits and basketball shoes, showing how they can innovate and be good corporate citizens at the same time.

 Their distinct approach to innovation is paying off.
 Nike has outperformed the S&P 500 over the past five years: between April 2013 and October 2018, the valuation of the S&P 500 has grown by 64%, but Nike has more than doubled in market capitalisation, having grown by 110%.

 Why 47% of high-growth companies allocate 60% or more of their innovation investment to disruptive innovation

 What’s next in the age of innovation?
 Softbank, the Japanese internet group, is out to discover the next disruptor before anyone else.